sujin-park/sujin-park/README.md

 ### Welcome to my Park ! :deciduous_tree:

 - I love communicating with any engineer.
-I'm in interested in Web technology. :kissing_heart:
+I'm interested in Web technology. :kissing_heart:
-- I'm currently interested in Vue.js & React.js & TDD & UX.
+- I'm currently interested in Vue.js, React.js, TDD, Open Source and UX.

 <!--
 **sujin-park/sujin-park** is a  _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.